 Most doctors I see explain this as being similar to a severe concussion.
 I’ve mostly learned to accept this, and try to treat my symptoms as best I can.

-My Symptoms 🦠
+My Symptoms ðĶ

-Neurological 🧠
+Neurological ð§

-Being a male, my vision has always been, great - no color blindness, and great night vision.
+Being a male, my vision has always been great - no color blindness, and great night vision.
 I have had sensitivity to bright light most of my life, so sunglasses became common on bright summer days.
 Eye imaging was always normal pre-long covid.

-- Visual snow, halos divergence issues
+- Visual snow, halos, divergence insufficiency, light sensitivity

 - Brain and nerve issues

-- Stuck in fight or flight mood
+- Stuck in fight or flight mode

 - Headaches (front, back, occipital) - mostly subsided after 6 months

-- Tinnitus (left side, swooshing sounds - triggered by looking right and randomly), confirmed hearing loss
+- Tinnitus â left sided, swooshing sounds triggered by eye movement to the right and occurring randomly.
+Formally confirmed as left-sided sensorineural hearing loss by audiometry.

 - Brain fog, short term memory problems, lack of focus